Best Ways To Pay A Chinese Supplier Without Getting Scammed Or Paying High Fees

 What we do recommend:

 Veem, Transferwise, and OFX are the services we use most at Cosmo.
 Though we have not used them personally, Wyre and Xoom are highly recommended.
 Our research has the lowest fees; some services don’t charge a fee and profit from the exchange rate.
-We currently use Veem for most purchases in China and Transferwise and OFX for other places, such as Vietnam, Mexico, Colombia, Indonesia, and more.
+We currently use Veem for most purchases in China, and TransferWise and OFX for other locations, such as Vietnam, Mexico, Colombia, Indonesia, and more.

 • Veem specializes in sending payments to China.
 Remember that both parties must be signed up with Veem, though we haven’t had a problem convincing almost every factory we’ve worked with to sign up.
 Veem also has a customer service office in China.
 Now, we use it for the majority of our transactions.
 For example, a $20,000 payment had only about $100 in fees.
 That’s an incredible rate at only .5%

 • Wise (formerly Transferwise) is another reliable way to send money.
 It was previously my preferred way of paying factories in China.
-Cosmo ended up using Wise for about 75% of its foreign transactions.
+Cosmo ultimately used Wise for approximately 75% of its foreign transactions.

 • OFX offers transfer services to 55 currencies and ties with 115 banks.
 It and Transferwise work best for non-China businesses.

 • Wyre - Though I have not personally used Wyre, several people and companies I trust have recommended it.
 According to our analysis, they have the second-lowest rates behind Veem.
-I may set up an account and transfer to test them and update this post accordingly.
+I may set up an account and transfer funds to test them, and then update this post accordingly.

 • Xoom is a PayPal service for sending money to China.
-It has better rates than PayPal, and the recipient only needs to set up a UnionPay account (if they have a bank account in China, they will have UnionPay).
+It offers better rates than PayPal, and the recipient only needs to set up a UnionPay account (if they have a bank account in China, they will already have a UnionPay account).
 The catch is that it’s limited to just $5,000 per payment, although you can send multiple payments.
-Be mindful that the exchange rate is not the best.
+Be aware that the exchange rate is not favorable.

 How much does it cost to send 10,000 USD to China?